-The British edition of Vogue—the most influential fashion magazine—is celebrating its first century of existence--in style--with a grand event organized by the National Portrait Gallery in London.
+The British edition of Vogue—the most influential fashion magazine—is celebrating its first century of existence–in style–with a grand event organized by the National Portrait Gallery in London.
 We are talking about a comprehensive exhibition showcasing over 280 iconic images that have appeared in magazine’s pages throughout the last 100 years.

 On view through May 2016, Vogue 100: A Century of Style not only invites visitors to peer into the history of glamorous journalism, but to also enjoy images of numerous celebrities from the worlds of fashion, art, and politics, including—of course—pictures of the most famous fashion supermodels.

-The exhibition aims to summarize the history of a publication that has employed the collaborations of the most famous illustrators, artists and photographers of the last 100 years, making it an encyclopedic reference for several generations of talented artists.
+The exhibition aims to summarize the history of a publication that has employed the collaborations of the most famous illustrators,

 The magazine—published for the first time in 1892—was founded by Arthur Baldwin Turnure, and its contents were originally dedicated to reviewing the life of upper-class New Yorkers.
 Years later, it was acquired by the publishing empire Condé Nast Publications, which was responsible for expanding its publication and distribution to Europe.